CalSol/braintrain/lab1.md

 ## Sanity Check
 If you want to sanity-check your hardware and build environment, you can build and flash test code with this command (run this outside the `src` folder, **inside** the `braintrain` folder, while you have the programmer and board connected).
 ```
-pio run -e sanity-t upload
+pio run -e sanity -t upload
 ```

 While most of this lab refers to CLI commands to work with PlatformIO, you can always just use PlatformIO's GUI instead.

-This should cycle through turning the onboard LED, red, green, blue LEDs on and off sequentially with 0.5s between changes.
-If you hold the button, there should now be 0.1s between changes.
+This should fade the RGB LED through all the colors over a period of 3 seconds.
+If you press the button at anytime, it should pause this fading until the button is released.

 ## Lab 1.1: Getting started